maticzav/label-sync/README.md

 ## Configuring LabelSync

-We configure all repositories that LabelSync manager from a single repository.
+We configure all repositories that LabelSync manages from a single repository.
 LabelSync Manager already created that repository for you during installation.

 LabelSync comes with a utility library `label-sync` that allows you to leverage the power of TypeScript to compose configuration for your fleet.
 We encourage you to use the library.